By Simon Clark, Contributing Author at Enlightened Digital

 Although smart speakers, like the Amazon Echo, may seem like an obvious choice, they’re one of the best places to start when it comes to smart home technologies.
 If you’re already one of the 118 million Americans who own a smart speaker, you’re likely already familiar with many of its functions, from playing music to reporting the weather.
 Because the Echo plugs right into an outlet, it doesn’t require any installation, which is perfect for renters who may not be staying in the same place long term.

 In addition to their own unique functions, the Echo can connect to other smart home products, which can be controlled via Alexa voice commands.
-As you introduce more of these smart technologies into your home, your smart speaker can act as a centralized hub.
+As you introduce more of these smart home solutions in New Mexico, or anywhere else, your smart speaker can act as a centralized hub.
 It’s the easiest and most autonomous way of interacting with your many gadgets.

 Smart Locks